ZixianReid/Point_Benchmark_WaterScene/README.md

 # Point_Benchmakr_WaterScene
-Some point network benchmark for waterscene dataset
+Some points network benchmark for waterscene dataset